Buying property in Phnom Penh?

 How much have property prices increased in Phnom Penh over the past 12 months?

-Over the past 12 months, property prices in Phnom Penh increased by approximately +1% nominally, essentially flat after accounting for Cambodia's 2% inflation.
+Over the past 12 months from early 2025 to early 2026, residential property prices in Phnom Penh have increased by approximately 1% in nominal terms, which means prices are essentially flat once you account for inflation.

 Which neighborhoods have the fastest rising property prices in Phnom Penh as of 2026?

-As of early 2026, the three neighborhoods with fastest rising prices in Phnom Penh are Mean Chey, Chbar Ampov, and Sen Sok, benefiting from new infrastructure and strong family housing demand.
+As of early 2026, the three Phnom Penh neighborhoods with the fastest rising property prices are Mean Chey, Chbar Ampov, and Sen Sok, all of which are benefiting from strong end-user demand and improving accessibility.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Phnom Penh.